anniecherk/anniecherk.github.io/_posts/2026-01-11-ai-for-learning.markdown

 1. Throw everything away.
 Start fresh, clean slate
     1. It will take so much longer to fix the PoC than to build it correctly next time, now that I know what all the pieces are and how they should relate.

-Formulate a solution: this is the stage to figure out what the correct structure should be.
+**Formulate a solution: this is the stage to figure out what the correct structure should be**

 1. Research & document based on what I know from the prototype
     1. Read code, docs and readmes with my human eyes